Monday, May 27, 2024

 from a flower’s fat sorrow,

-do your beard
+do one’s beard

-or your bruises
+or bruises begin

-begin to masquerade
+to masquerade as faith

-as faith or even masculinity?
+or even masculinity?

-Or do they merely mean
+Or do they still

 of wounded blooms